sanjay9616/JavaScript/general1.md

 165	Can I use reserved words as identifiers

-163	What is a debugger statement
-164	What is the purpose of breakpoints in debugging
-92	What are the tools or techniques used for debugging JavaScript code

 162	What would be the result of 1+2+'3'
 161	How do you change the style of a HTML element